foreverfruit/HALP/README.md

 # HALP
-the official repository of the paper "**Remote Sensing Image Dehazing using Heterogeneous Atmospheric Light Prior**"
+The official repository of the paper "**Remote Sensing Image Dehazing using Heterogeneous Atmospheric Light Prior**"